23 February 1998

-A WEAK or unsuccessful launch of the single currency would be a nightmare scenario for British agriculture, National Farmers Union president Ben Gill said earlier this week.
+A WEAK or unsuccessful launch of the single currency would be a nightmare scenario for British agriculture, National Farmers Union president Ben Gill said today.

-Speaking at the Farmers Weekly Economic and Monetary Union conference in London on Monday, Mr Gill said: “Whatever the individual views of farmers on the merits or dangers of EMU, it is overwhelmingly in our interest that the project is a success”.
+Speaking at the Farmers Weekly Economic and Monetary Union conference in London this morning, Mr Gill said: “Whatever the individual views of farmers on the merits or dangers of EMU, it is overwhelmingly in our interest that the project is a success”.

 If the Euro fails, or is established as a weak currency, then investors will get out of Euros into safer havens such as the US dollar, the Swiss franc or the UK pound, which would have a devastating effect on UK agriculture.

 “Sterling will soar upwards, and I dont need to emphasis the damage which a Pound at a rate equivalent to DM3.20 or higher would do to British agriculture,” he said.